22nd Dragoons: History

 The first regiment to bear the title 22nd Dragoons was raised in 1716.
 Also known as Viscount Mountjoy's Regiment of Dragoons, it appeared on the Army List on 16 February 1716, but was disbanded in 1718.
-In 1779, John, Lord Sheffield raised a light dragoon regiment that was styled 22nd (Light) Dragoons, but this was disbanded in 1783.
+In 1779, John Baker Holroyd raised a light dragoon regiment that was named 22nd (Light) Dragoons, which was disbanded in 1783.
 On 24 February 1794, William, Viscount Feilding raised the next regiment to use the title 22nd (Light) Dragoons; this regiment lasted slightly longer, being disbanded in 1802 with the onset of peace.
 However, the 25th Dragoons (raised for service in India by F E Gwyn on 9 March 1794) was renumbered 22nd (Light) Dragoons in that year.
 This 22nd (Light) Dragoons regiment served throughout the Napoleonic Wars, which began in 1803.
 The regiment served in India, where it remained until 1813.
 During this period it participated in the British Invasion of Java (1811).
 The regiment was disbanded in 1820.

 On 1 December 1940, the regiment was restored to the Army List.
 The new 22nd Dragoons was formed from cadres taken from the 4th/7th Royal Dragoon Guards and 5th Royal Inniskilling Dragoon Guards.
 The cap badge initially assigned to the regiment was simple.
 Later, its regimental crest, used on the headstones of the regiment's dead, combined the 4th/7th Royal Dragoon Guards' Star of St Patrick with Enniskillen Castle to represent the 5th Inniskilling Dragoon Guards - the 4th/7th and Inniskillings are now amalgamated as the Royal Dragoon Guards and have adopted a cap badge that is very similar to this.
 The regiment was assigned to 29th Armoured Brigade in 11th Armoured Division, but later was transferred to 30th Armoured Brigade in the same division.
 This changeover was due to the regimental loyalties of the brigade commanders.
 In 1942, 30 Armoured Brigade was transferred to 42nd Armoured Division before finally joining 79th Armoured Division in 1943.